sokolhessnerlab/resources/README.md

 ### Vim

+#### What is `Vim`?

 As stated on [vim.org](https://www.vim.org/),

 > Vim is a highly configurable text editor for efficiently creating and changing any kind of text.
 > It is included as "vi" with most UNIX systems and with Apple OS X.

+It is incredibly powerful as they suggest, but does come with a difficult learning curve.
+For those who care about incredible text-editing efficiency (i.e., software developers), nothing beats a command-line text editor like `vim`.

-There are other command-line text editors, and plenty of opinions about which is best.
+Note: There are other command-line text editors, and plenty of opinions about which is best.
 You can enjoy reading about the [pros and cons](https://unix.stackexchange.com/questions/986/what-are-the-pros-and-cons-of-vim-and-emacs/988#988) often discussed in the [Editor war](https://en.wikipedia.org/wiki/Editor_war).